lsst-it/ittn-024/index.rst

 Calibration Telescope
 ----------------------

-There are 12 single-mode fiber-optic connections that exit the computer room and end up at the optical terminal located in the calibration telescope.
+There are 12 single-mode fiber-optic connections that exit optical splice enclosure (MUFA) located at the calibration hill, these fiber optic connections make their way towards the optical terminal located in the calibration telescope.

-These fiber-optic connections have an optical header that's located inside the Auxtel rack.

-These fiber optic connections utilize LC/UPC full-duplex transmissions.
+These fiber-optic connections have an optical header that's located inside the Auxtel rack and utilize LC/UPC full-duplex connectors.

 The calibration telescope building consists of 2 floors.